kpreisser/TcpTunnel/README.md

 ## Features

 - Uses async I/O for high scalability.
-- Supports SSL/TLS and password authentication for the connections from the Proxies to the Gateway.
+- Supports SSL/TLS and password authentication for connections from the Proxies to the Gateway.
 - Multiplexes multiple (tunneled) TCP connections over a single connection, similar to the stream concept in HTTP/2.
-- Uses flow control for the tunneled TCP connections (using a initial window size of 384 KiB), similar to the flow control mechanism used in HTTP/2.
+- Uses flow control for the tunneled TCP connections (using a initial window size of 384 KiB), similar to the flow control mechanism in HTTP/2.
 - Automatically recovers after one of the nodes (*Gateway*, *Proxy-Server*, *Proxy-Client*) was temporarily unavailable.
 - On Windows, it can be installed as service.